coderefinery/coderefinery.org/content/about/partners.md

   </div>
 </div>

-Please encourage your organization to join as well.
+If you would like to contribute to shaping the future of the project, please encourage your organization to join as well.
+While it costs them your work time it has also proven to increase cross-organisation and international collaborations, not only for CodeRefinery workshops.

 ## Partners providing local support